As identified in a new report published in The Lancet, there is new data to support the health benefits of a high-fiber diet.

 - 1 cup boiled green peas: 9 g fiber

 - 1 cup cooked whole wheat spaghetti: 6 g fiber

 - 1 medium oat bran muffin: 5 g fiber

 - 1 medium apple with skin: 4.5 g fiber

 - 23 almonds: 3.5 g fiber

 - 1 slice whole wheat bread: 2 g fiber

-Another easy, natural fiber choice is the dietary supplement Benefiber.
-Benefiber powder is a 100 percent natural prebiotic fiber that nourishes the good bacteria that exist naturally in your gut1.
-It’s also gluten-free, sugar-free, clear, taste-free and dissolves completely in liquid, so you can increase your daily fiber intake and increase your hydration when taken with water. (it’s important to make sure you have adequate fluid intake when you increase your fiber intake, as both offer digestive health benefits when it comes to regularity).
-While Benefiber products have not been studied for long term health benefits, they are an easy to use natural source of fiber to help you reach the recommended amount of daily fiber!
+Another easy fiber choice is the dietary supplement Benefiber.
+Benefiber powder is a plant-based prebiotic fiber that nourishes the good bacteria that exist naturally in your gut1.
+It’s also gluten-free, sugar-free, clear, taste-free and dissolves completely in liquid, so you can increase your daily fiber intake and increase your hydration when taken with water. (it’s important to make sure you have adequate fluid intake when you increase your fiber intake).
+Benefiber is an easy-to-use source of plant-based prebiotic fiber that can help you reach the recommended amount of fiber required daily.

 Whether you’re ready to embrace fiber because of the health benefits suggested in this article, or have always known about its digestive health benefits and simply want to revamp your diet, making fresh, healthy choices couldn’t be easier!